Another quick dish for summer. Haddock is poached with lemon and parsley, then covered in a parsley-cheese sauce and

 - Then gradually stir in the reserved milk until there is a smooth sauce.
 Bring to the boil.

-- Place under the grill/broiler and cook for about 5 minutes until bubbling, and the cheese has melted and is turning golden brown.
+- Place under the grill/broiler and cook for about 5 minutes until the sauce is bubbling, and the cheese has melted and is turning golden brown.

 - While the fish is under the grill/broiler shell the eggs and chop.

-- Once the fish is cooked, garnish with the chopped egg and serve.
+- Once the fish has cooked, garnish with the chopped egg and serve.